Thomas Mikaele

-He previously played for the Wests Tigers in the National Rugby League.
+He previously played for the Wests Tigers, Gold Coast Titans and Warrington Wolves.

 Background

 Mikaele was born in Auckland, New Zealand, and is of Samoan descent.

 He grew up in Ipswich, Queensland and played his junior rugby league for the Goodna Eagles.
 From 2015 to 2016, while attending Keebra Park State High School, he was selected twice for the Australian Schoolboys.

 Playing career

 In 2014, Mikaele played for the Ipswich Jets in the Cyril Connell Cup, before moving up to their Mal Meninga Cup team in 2015.
 In 2015, he was selected in the Queensland under-18 team, scoring a try in their 22–18 win over New South Wales.
 In 2016, he again represented the Queensland under-18 team, starting at prop in a loss to New South Wales.

 In 2017, Mikaele joined the Wests Tigers, playing for their NRL Under-20s and Jersey Flegg Cup sides.

 2019

 In Round 1 of the 2019 NRL season, Mikaele made his NRL debut against the Manly-Warringah Sea Eagles at Leichhardt Oval.
 He made 23 appearances over the course of the season, only missing one game in first grade, and re-signed with the Tigers until the end of the 2021 season.
 Starting the season from the bench, he finished playing in the starting team at prop.
 He was one of the competition's leaders in attracting defenders, with 4 needed for 65% of his attacking runs.

 At season's end, Mikaele was diagnosed with keratoconus.
 He said, "I couldn't see about 15 metres in front of me so a ball coming to me was hard to catch at times or something happening further up the field.
 I didn't realise I had eye problems beyond just needing glasses.
 I started having a lot of handling errors from last year and then over the off-season.
 I noticed at training I couldn't see as far even with my contacts in."